What does God have in mind for your kids?

 Neither you nor I know what God has in mind for our kids.
 But we can rest assured that it will be worth whatever we have to dare for their salvation.

-1. How does the story of Moses and his mother illustrate the importance of a godly mother's faith and trust in God's providence for her children?
+1. How does the story of Moses and his mother illustrate the importance of a mother's faith and trust in God's providence?

 -- Howard Culbertson,

 Exodus 2:1-15 tells the story of Moses' infancy and early life, including his rescue from the Nile River by Pharaoh's daughter and his eventual flight from Egypt after killing an Egyptian overseer who was mistreating an Israelite.
-Here are some potential lessons that can be drawn from this passage:
+Here are six lessons for us from this passage:

 More for you from the book of Exodus